Liston B. Ramsey: Political career

 In January 1989, Ramsey was ousted as Speaker of the House when Republican Governor Jim Martin secretly joined his party's forces with 20 Democratic state representatives led by Joe Mavretic.
-These Democrats, who represented North Carolina's larger cities, had grown resentful of what they regarded as Ramsey's autocratic control of the legislature, and of his tendency to support representatives from small, rural counties over those from more urbanized areas.
-Ramsey's adversaries derisively nicknamed him "Boss Hogg," after the corrupt, old-time political boss in the popular 1970s TV series The Dukes of Hazard.
+These Democrats, most of whom represented North Carolina's larger cities, had grown resentful of what they regarded as Ramsey's autocratic control of the legislature, and of his tendency to support representatives from small, rural counties over those from more urbanized areas.
+Ramsey's adversaries derisively nicknamed him "Boss Hogg," after the corrupt, old-time political boss in the popular 1970s TV series The Dukes of Hazzard.
 These twenty Democrats joined with the 46 Republicans in the State House to elect Mavretic as Speaker over Ramsey.
 Even after this surprise defeat, however, Ramsey continued to be an influential voice in the legislature.
 He voluntarily retired from the legislature in 1999, and died in 2001.

 In 2002, Mars Hill College opened the Ramsey Center for Regional Studies.
 The Center houses Ramsey's official papers from his years in public office, and is dedicated to preserving the heritage and culture of the people of the Southern Appalachian Mountains.
 A section of Interstate 26 running between Asheville, North Carolina, and Johnson City, Tennessee, is also named in his honor.